Having the right roux for your gumbo can make all the difference in the world. Here’s a recipe for success.

 - A wooden spoon or spatula;

-Pull out a medium-sized pot with a heavy bottom.
+Pull out a medium-sized pot with a heavy bottom and thick walls.
 Not your bottom, that is, but the bottom of the pot.
-We also add humor to the mix of ingredients!
+As you can see, we also add humor to the mix of ingredients!

-Start by adding your cup of oil to the pot.
-Turn up the heat to medium, and add the cup of flour slowly into the oil while constantly stirring with a spatula or spoon (I prefer a wooden spoon).
+Start by adding your butter or cooking oil to the pot.
+Turn up the heat to medium, and add the cup of flour slowly into the butter or oil while constantly stirring with a spatula or spoon (I prefer a wooden spoon).

 You will continue stirring till it becomes thick and bubbly.